 Definition of Negative Shareholder Equity

 Negative shareholders equity arises in the company when the total liabilities of the company exceeds the value of total assets of the company due to certain factors like large dividend payment, large borrowings including short term debts and long term debts (along with leveraged loans), a large amount of accumulated losses, etc., as because of this, the balance in shareholders’ equity account at a particular point of time becomes negative.

-Alternatively, we can say that Shareholders equity = Assets-Liabilities, i.e., the portion of the difference between assets and liabilities refers to equity.
-This equity portion also includes the accumulated profit over the number of years in the form of reserves.
-When the company has incurred the losses over the past years on a continuous basis, it has to use the balance in its reserves account and equity capital account to offset such losses, and hence it results in the negative share capital in the balance sheet of the company.
+Alternatively, we can say that Shareholder’s equity = Assets-Liabilities, i.e., the portion of the difference between assets and liabilities refers to equity.
+This equity portion also includes the accumulated profit over a number of years in the form of reserves.
+When the company has continuously incurred losses over the past years, it has to use the balance in its reserves and equity capital accounts to offset such losses.
+Hence, it results in negative share capital in the company’s balance sheet.

 Example of Negative Share Capital

 Let us consider company XYZ ltd which is going to set up newly.
 The company XYZ Ltd borrows $60,000 from the bank as a loan, and his contribution to the company is $90,000.The company also purchased various assets in the form of building and godown, valuing $30,000, furniture worth $6,000, inventory for $70,000, and a balance figure of $45,000 in the form of cash.
 The Company started the business.
 The opening balance sheet of XYZ Ltd was good enough.
 After the end of the first year, XYZ Ltd incurred a loss of $ 30,000 as the value of its inventory fell to $40,000, which was sold in full.
 To increase the value of its stock, the company purchased a stock valued at $90,000 by taking an additional loan from the bank valuing $60,000.